kartikeyaa-k/real-estate-dubai-flutter-web/README.md

-# real_estate_portal
+# Real Estate Portal

-A new Flutter Web project for a real estate business.
+A new Flutter web project for a real estate business in Dubai.

 ## Getting Started